7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 Vaseline

-Another option is Vaseline or petroleum jelly.
-This hidden gem is likely sitting in your medicine cabinet already - and it has the ability to transform your evening routine.
-Not only does StyleCraze call it the best eye makeup remover, but it is affordable, hydrating, and efficient.
+Not only does StyleCraze call it the best eye makeup remover, but it's also affordable, hydrating, and efficient.
 If that wasn't enough, using this to remove mascara can actually make your eyelashes appear thicker as time goes on.

 1. Dab a cotton swab into the Vaseline.